 Revenue Accountant Salary

-Average Revenue Accountants in the United States make around $59K per year.
-Residence and experience level each impact pay for this group, with the former having the largest influence.
-Men are in the minority of survey respondents, with female Revenue Accountants making up 72 percent.
-In this profession, a large number enjoy medical and dental coverage, and a fair number have vision insurance, as well.
-The majority of individuals in this role claim moderate levels of job satisfaction.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Revenue Accountants in the United States can expect to earn an average of $59K per year.
+Geographic location and career duration each impact pay for this group, with the former having the largest influence.
+A large number receive medical and dental insurance and a fair number get vision insurance.
+Men are in the minority of survey respondents, with female Revenue Accountants making up 75 percent.
+Most workers in this position report moderate levels of job satisfaction.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Revenue Accountant